benjiqq/NuBot/docs/SETUP.md

 ---

-###3) Run NuBot
+###3) Run NuBot via command line

-Now open a terminal, navigate to the folder of NuBot and execute the jar, specifying the path to the *.json* file(s) you want to use as configuration.
+Open a terminal, navigate to the folder of NuBot and execute the jar, specifying the path to the *.json* file(s) you want to use as configuration.
 This is the syntax :
 ```
 java -jar NuBot.jar -cfg=sample-config.json [-GUI]